department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/text-input.md

 ### Native Events

-- Native events such as onInput and onBlur are available on this component.
+- Native onInput and onBlur events are available on this component.
 They can be used by adding the event handler to your component and it will then listen to the event and respond accordingly when the event fires.

 {% include component-docs.html component_name=page.web-component %}